AnthonyTechnologies/python-styleguide/syntax.md

 ```

 #### 2.9.7 Ignoring Types
-You can disable type checking on a line with the special comment `# type: ignore`.
+Type checking can be disabled on a line with the special comment `# type: ignore`.

 pytype has a disable option for specific errors (similar to lint):